Skip to content

 Starting July 1, 2024, all B2G & B2B invoices in Romania must be submitted electronically for most businesses in order to comply with the upcoming mandate.

-More specifically, Invoices must be sent through the RO-eFactura central platform.
-The tax authority provides technical specifications to help companies connect to the RO-eFactura platform using Web Services.
+More specifically, Invoices must be sent through the RO-eFactura central platform, within 5 working days from the date of issuance (completely excluding weekends and public holidays).
+The tax authority provides technical specifications [↗︎] to help companies connect to the RO-eFactura platform using Web Services.

 Virtual Private Space (SPV)